 Students who choose a double major must meet the degree requirements of both majors.
 Students who are interested in pursuing a double major with social work should meet with one of the B.S.W. advisers and bring any advising or planning materials received from advising in the other department.
 The change of major form will be supplied during the advising meeting.

 Students who choose to minor in any subject must meet the requirements set by the individual departments.
 The Undergraduate Bulletin has information about major and minor requirements.

 The only minor that is offered through the School of Social Work is a minor in social welfare.
-Students who are interested in this minor should plan to meet with their B.S.W. student success adviser to discuss the requirements for completion of the minor.
+Students who are interested in this minor should plan to meet with a B.S.W. student success adviser to discuss the requirements for completion of the minor.
 Change of minor forms will be supplied during the advising meeting.

 The Office of Student Success assists students with financial, academic and/or emotional support from the application phase to graduation.
 For universitywide support services, refer to the annual resource guide provided by the university’s Division of Student Affairs.

 Contact the Office of Student Success at email@example.com or call (804) 828-1030 to be connected with your student success adviser.

 I have a special learning need.
 Are there any supportive services available or exceptions to the structured curriculum?

 The office of Student Accessibility and Education Opportunity will work with you to determine any necessary academic adjustment you require.
 You may also contact the Office of Student Success to discuss your particular situation.

 Post-graduation opportunities such as fellowships, graduate school options and jobs are shared with students via email, Facebook, LinkedIn and VCU Handshake.
 The Office of Student Success also posts announcements in the Student Success Center and hosts various workshops each semester.
 In addition, students are encouraged to use the services of VCU Career Services, which is located in the University Student Commons.